IBM/eval-assist/backend/src/evalassist/judges/README.md

 EvalAssist implements a [Judge API](./base.py) for easily defining and trying different LLM judges.
 Currently, the following judges are available:

-* **SimpleDirectJudge**: a judge that uses structured output parsing to make evaluations.
+* **DirectJudge**: main judge implementation.
+A judge that uses structured output parsing to make evaluations.
 It accepts the following parameters:

 * `generate_feedback`: generate feedback as actionable suggestions if the evaluation result is not optimal.
 Can be used to automatically fix the evaluated text.
 * `judge_description_prompt`: a judge description to be used in the prompt.
 Defaults to "You are an evaluator.
 You are an expert on evaluating text based on a rubric."